Comparable

 And this is exactly what is done in sort functions already available in the Java standard library.

-class provides a number of helpful static functions; among them is Collections.sort
+The Collections class provides a number of helpful static functions; among them is Collections.sort.

 List<Album> albums = Arrays.asList(